cbjuan/juancb.es/content/talk/2018_Quantum_Faculty/index.md

 authors = []

 # Abstract and optional shortened version.
-abstract = "(Talk in Spanish) Brief introduction to Quantum Computing.
-Talk given in the Faculty of Sciences, University of Salamanca during the event #GeekUSAL 2018" abstract_short = "Brief introduction to Quantum Computing.
+abstract = "(Talk in Spanish) Brief introduction to Quantum Computing for students of Computers Engineering.
+Talk given in the Faculty of Sciences, University of Salamanca during the event #GeekUSAL 2018" abstract_short = "Brief introduction to Quantum Computing for students of Computers Engineering.
 Talk given in the Faculty of Sciences, University of Salamanca during the event #GeekUSAL 2018"

 # Name of event and optional event URL.
 event = "Geek USAL 2018"